We rate Peru’s unconditional and conditional NDC targets “Insufficient”.

-If the CAT were to rate Peru’s projected emissions levels in 2030 under current policies, Peru would also be rated “Insufficient.”
+Peru’s CAT rating is based on the emission reduction commitments put forward in its NDCs.
+If the CAT were to rate Peru’s projected emissions levels in 2030 under current policies, Peru’s rating would remain “Insufficient.”

 Further information about the risks and impacts associated with the temperature levels of each of the categories.